Emily3005250/TFBS-explorer/README.md

 [TFBS_explorer](scripts/TFBS_explorer_human.ipynb)

-Script work flow
+This notebook performs the following steps:

-1. Retrieve the promoter sequence from ensembl using rest api
+1. Retrieves the promoter sequences from ensembl using REST API
-2. Fetch the Trasncription Factor Binding Site sequence from JASPAR database using pyJASPAR
+2. Fetchs the Trasncription Factor Binding Site profile from JASPAR database by pyJASPAR
-3. Scan TFBS in the promoter sequences
+3. Scans for TFBS motifs (IRF3, IRF7, IRF9) in the promoter sequences
-4. Output CSV with match positions
+4. Output CSV files containing match positions
-5. Visualizes match counts (elbow plot)
+5. Visualizes match counts across thresholds through elbow plot

 ## Installation
-To perfrom the script you need to install python libraries.
+To perfrom the analysis, install the required Python libraries:

 ```bash
 pip install requests biopython pyjaspar pandas matplotlib
 ```

 ## Inputs

-Genes that are regulated by IFN (Positive Control) and not regulated by IFN (Negative Control)
+human_IFN_up-regulation.csv : List of genes that are upregulated by IFN (positive control)

+human_no_IFN-regulation.csv : List of genes not regulated by IFN (negative control)
-human_IFN_up-regulation.csv

-human_no_IFN-regulation.csv

 ## Outputs
 Promoter_sequence.fasta : 3000bp upstream DNA for each gene